cannereau/aws-dkr-update/readme.md

-This is a Terraform module to build an AWS EventBridge rule which traps ECR image pushed with **specific tag** and trigger updates to Lambda functions and ECS tasks
+This is a Terraform module to build an AWS EventBridge rule which traps ECR image pushed with **specific tag** and trigger updates to Lambda functions and ECS services
-A common AWS SQS dead letter queue collect unprocessed *Event* and *Lambda* invocations
+A common AWS SQS dead letter queue collects unprocessed *Event* and *Lambda* invocations

 > *Warning: don't forget to set up ECR repository policies to allow AWS ECS & Lambda services to pull images*